detomdev/costEstimatorPanel/README.md

 # costEstimatorPanel

 Inital file.
-Cost estimator panel using Flexbox and CSS properties Used positioning and :before pseudo class
+Cost estimator panel using Flexbox and CSS properties.
+Used absolute/relative positioning and :before pseudo class.